CrimeScore Live Nationwide

 3. How we use information

-To operate the CrimeScore API and dashboard, send transactional emails (invitations, billing notifications, security alerts), enforce quotas and abuse policies, improve product performance, and respond to support inquiries.
-We do not sell personal information.
-We do not run third-party advertising trackers on the dashboard or the embed.
+To operate the CrimeScore API and dashboard, send transactional emails (invitations, billing notifications, security alerts), provide account onboarding and product lifecycle messages, send marketing messages when subscribed, enforce quotas and abuse policies, attribute advertising outcomes, measure acquisition and product activation, improve product performance, and respond to support inquiries.
+We do not sell personal information or use dashboard and embed activity to serve third-party advertising.

 4. Subprocessors